databridgevt/covid19/README.md

 - **[Kelsie King](https://github.com/kelsieking23)**: Masters student in the [Virginia Tech Department of Biochemistry](https://www.biochem.vt.edu/) using computational methods to inform drug discovery for amyloid diseaes.

 - **[Makhsuda Ibragimova]()**: Undergraduate student at Virginia Tech majoring in CMDA.
-Doing research on energy sources and having zoom meetings every day :simple_smile: .
+Doing research on energy sources and having zoom meetings every day :).
 Interested in doing research about COVID-19.